TaloDev/backend/CONTRIBUTING.md

 You should also rename the exported class to be `[PascalCaseDescriptionOfTheMigration]`.

 You will then need to import and add that migration class to the end of the list of migrations inside `index.ts` in the same folder.

+### ClickHouse migrations

+ClickHouse migrations are created in the `src/migrations/clickhouse` folder.
+These are manually created and should be added to the `src/migrations/clickhouse/index.ts` file.
+The migration script will automatically run the migration if it hasn't already been applied.